• Skip to primary navigation

 Then, I started thinking – how can I make these muffins healthier without sacrificing the deliciousness factor?

-The original recipe calls for 2 cups of sugar.
-I decided to replace one cup of the sugar with one cup of applesauce.
 For the other cup, I used 1/2 cup maple syrup and 1/2 cup organic cane sugar.
-You could also easily use coconut sugar instead of cane.
-In fact, I probably will next time.
+You could also easily use coconut sugar or sucanant instead of cane.

 The result?
 Sheer perfection.

-Using Applesauce as a Sweetener in Healthy Pumpkin Muffins
+Using Applesauce as a Sweetener in Muffins

 Applesauce is a wonderful substitute for sugar in muffins or any baked recipe that yields a soft finished result.
 However, if you’re looking for a crispy texture (such as a sugar cookie), applesauce doesn’t work.